-(a) "Sidewalk furniture" includes items placed in the public sidewalk by businesses for incidental use by their customers while patronizing said business, and includes but is not limited to:
+- (a) "Sidewalk furniture" includes items placed in the public sidewalk by businesses for incidental use by their customers while patronizing said business, and includes but is not limited to:

 - (i) Chairs.

 - (ii) Flower boxes.

 - (iii) Tables.

 - (iv) Umbrellas.

 - (v) Lights.

 - (vi) Heaters.

-- (vii) Street clocks.

-- (viii) Trash cans and ashtrays.

-- (ix) Shelving for merchandise.